guruprashathm18/Toll_E_Collections/README.md

 This page displays the toll name , from and to destination , vechicle type , vechicle number etc.

 QR SCan / Admin Scan :
-QR page consist of the qr code and users need to
+QR page consist of the qr code and users need to scaan the qr to pay.

 Admin Pay:
 This page asks the vechicle name and type and also asks for single trip or return trips and the user need to pay.